rickw/rickw.github.io/_includes/index.md

 * Strong background in large-scale Enterprise system design, development, and integration.
 * Proven experience in designing highly available and scalable infrastructure.
 * Wide experience in Internet security, technical aspects and administration of Windows and UNIX systems.
-* Large scale database architecture for SQL Server, DB2, and ORACLE
+* Large scale database architecture for SQL Server, DB2, and ORACLE.
 * Front-end interface design and implementation using JavaScript in a multi-browser environment.
-* Fast Advancement to Expert in New Technologies
+* Fast Advancement to Expert in New Technologies.

 [Top](#)